All Year: Yes

 However...for some this may be a bit out of your 'comfort zone' .. especially if you are from Europe or USA .. you cannot be a 'clean freak' in the Wet Tropics .. the environment has other ideas!
 However, it is one of the SAFEST tropical rainforest environment in the world.. don't believe the tour operators! ("Come to Australia, you might accidentally get killed" (google that one!)).

-We have a number of main opportunities depending your interests (you can be involved in them all if you like! (or you have the skills!)
+We have a number of opportunities depending your interests (you can be involved in them all if you like! - or you have the skills!)

 WE NEED GARDENERS! - our permaculture efforts are really suffering because of 6 months of grey weather - and having to spend most of our time doing catch-up weed control on the local beaches and roadsides.
 Lots of nice accumulated compost to be applied!

-1) maintenance projects (fixing things at the station - experience usually required), and some building.
+1) maintenance projects (fixing things at the station - some experience usually required), and some building work.

-2) environmental projects (helping to re-forest the local area, no experience needed!),
+2) environmental projects (helping to re-forest the local area, no experience needed!, collecting plants for re-planting.

-3) art and education (creating displays - experience needed!)
+3) art and education (creating displays for the Bat House - experience needed!)

 All volunteers can help with gardening work, feeding animals, general cleaning (nothing too dirty!), helping cook meals.....